mrciolino/wiki-backup/timeline.md

 -
 - The Ice Castle of Bahryst
 -
-- The party returns to Kaltrusar Bay (I dont remember why)
+- The party returns to Kaltrusar Bay (I dont remember why, i think this ends with it burning down again)
 -
 - The party visits the Library dimension for the first time.
 -